Unemployment claims paused for 2 weeks as report reveals 600K awaiting benefits in EDD backlog

 RELATED: $2.5 million in EDD fraud leads to arrest of 44 suspects in Beverly Hills, police say

-The report found the biggest roadblock to getting unemployment benefits stems from the EDD's efforts to stop scammers from gaming the system.
+The report found the biggest roadblock to benefits stems from the EDD's efforts to stop scammers from filing false claims and raking in benefits.
+Some legislators suspect fraudsters have collected millions of dollars in benefits while legitimate workers still wait .
 The EDD has been requiring identity verification for possibly millions of applicants in the effort to weed out fraud.

+However, officials say the verification system is slow and outdated, preventing legitimate workers from getting their benefits.

-That's because the agency currently mails paper notices to those whose cases are flagged.
-Each applicant must then mail back or fax a response along with required documents to prove their identity.
+The EDD currently mails paper notices to claimants whose cases are flagged often for small mistakes on their forms.
+Each applicant must send a response by U.S. mail or fax along with the required documents to prove their identity.

-That requires someone at EDD to open the mail and manually review each case, a process that has been frustratingly slow and often a dead end for workers.
+That requires someone at EDD to open the mail and manually review each case, a process that has been frustratingly slow and often a dead end for those with legitimate claims. .
 Many have reported they mailed in the required forms and never heard back from EDD.
+Hundreds came to ABC 7 On Your Side to resolve cases that languished for months at the EDD.

+Under a new system directed by the task force, the EDD will begin using an online tool to automatically verify the identities of new applicants, rather than relying on the old manual identification review.
+The online system will use algorithms and database access to automatically verify an applicant's true identity.

 VIDEO: EDD troubles 6 months later -- has anything improved?

-In the long term, the report recommends an overhaul of technologies to make the online application system a smoother, more user friendly experience.
-The EDD will also move workers off the phone lines so they can work on more complex cases with Californians that have waited more than three weeks for benefits.
+In the long term, the report recommends an overhaul of technologies to make the much maligned online application system a smoother, more user friendly experience.
+The EDD will also move their most experienced staffers off the phone lines so they can work on more complex cases for those who have waited more than three weeks for benefits.

+The report did not indicate how many have waited longer than just a few weeks, but many workers reported to 7 On Your Side they've been waiting since April or May.

-The EDD is also putting new applicants in a two-week waiting period so they can be processed under the new system.
+The EDD is also putting new applicants in a two-week waiting period so their applications can be processed under the new automated ID verification system.
+Officials believe the wait will actually expedite their claims, since they will benefit from the speedier verification process.

-The department will also report weekly on the current backlog of cases and provide an estimate of the time it will take to clear it up.
+EDD has been criticized also for leaving the public in the dark about how many claims it's processed and how many are still waiting.
+The task force directed EDD to report weekly on the current backlog of cases and provide an estimate of the time it will take to clear it up.

 The Employment Development Department has been hampered throughout the pandemic by outdated technology at a time when California is seeing an unprecedented wave of unemployment claims.
 While the department estimates that about 2.1 million residents were out of work statewide last month, California's unemployment rate fell to 11.4% in August, down from 13.5% in July.